 Name of Person filing complaint

 Home Phone #

 Street Address

 Fax number

 City, State, Zip

 Work Phone #

 Email

 Cell Phone #

 Parent (if other than party filing complaint)

 Home Phone #

 Street Address

 Fax number

 City, State, Zip

-J J J J

 Work Phone #

 Email

 Cell Phone #

 Full Name of Child Date of Birth

 Current School

-·
+What Individuals With Disabilities A at (IDEA) regulation(s) or Special Education Dula(s) de

-What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule(s) do you feel have been violated?
+What Individuals With Disabilities Act (IDEA) regulation(s) or Special Education Rule(s) do you feel have been violated?)

 Please describe the problem.
-Use additional pages if more space is needed.
+Use additional pages in if more space is needed.

-Describe the solution or action you feel would resolve this problem.
-Use additional pages if more space is needed.
+more space is needed.

-When are you available to meet with System and/or school staff to share your concern and discuss mutually agreeable resolutions?
+When are you available to meet with System and/or liscuss mutually agreeable resolutions? school staff to share your concern and

 Best Days Best times

-Parent/guardian signature:
+arent/guardian signature:

+ate